Aarhus University Seal

 Reference management

-If you cite the source of any material you use, and manage all references in your written work correctly, you will avoid plagiarism.
+Citing the sources of any material you use and managing all references in your written work correctly is important when you want to avoid plagiarism.

-Read more on reference management and how you can, for example, make use of a tool for inserting citations and creating bibliographies.
+Find out more about reference management and how you can use a tool to insert citations and create a bibliography.